-styles, or even arbitrary information such as QR codes).
-At a high level, the Diffusion Illusions pipeline consists of

-- a set of prime images parameterized by $\theta$ ( $\mathcal{P}$ ), - a set of specific arrangement processes (A, that derive images from all primes), - a frozen text-to-image diffusion model $(\mathcal{F})$
+We introduce Diffusion Illusions, a flexible tool for generating multiple types of visual illusions that can be styled with unprecedented control (e.g. photorealistic images, artistic styles, or even arbitrary information such as QR-codes).
+At a high level, the Diffusion Illusions pipeline consists of a set of parameterized prime images ( $\mathcal{P}$ ), a set of specific arrangement processes (A, that derive images from primes), and a frozen text-to-image diffusion model ( $\mathcal{F}$ ).
 We refer to the outputs of the arrangement processes as derived images (D).
 The diffusion model is used to provide a signal using one of two mechanisms (Score Distillation Loss or Dream Target Loss, which will be covered in Sec.
-3.3) to suitably optimize the prime images, which in turn modifies the derived images.
-Our overall pipeline is illustrated in Fig. 3.
+3.4) to suitably optimize the prime images, which in turn modifies the derived images.
+The whole pipeline is demonstrated in Fig. 3.